-Today we are going to learn more about trees, and in particular, we are going to explore the special power and energy of trees that symbolize death and how to use them!
+Today we will learn more about trees, and in particular, we will explore the special power and energy of trees that symbolize death and how to use them!

 A list of trees that symbolize death